-The other critical ingredient in the program is that each child has a specific sponsor, to whom he or she writes four times a year.
-Sponsors in turn must write back to their students with letters of encouragement and family news.
-The positive effect of the letter connection is inestimable.
-To have one’s own foreign sponsor, who believes in you and encourages you, is vital—all previous experience led one to believe one was going to be a subsistence farmer or fisherman.
-The students come to see the “letters from America” carried back and forth on our regular TSF oversight trips as their chief motivating reason to work hard to make it through high school, and maybe even into university in Phnom Penh.
+The other critical ingredient in the program is that each student has a specific sponsor to whom he or she writes- in English- four times a year.
+Sponsors, in turn, must write back to their students offering encouragement, caring and connection.
+The positive effect of the letter exchange is inestimable.
+To have one’s own sponsor, who believes in you and encourages you, is vital in expanding our students’ horizons.
+The students come to see the “letters from America,” carried back and forth on our regular TSF oversight trips, as their special motivation to work hard to complete high school, eventually get a good job, and maybe even enter university in Phnom Penh.

 We currently sponsor 10-12 students for high school each year.
 If you would like to learn more or to sponsor a student, please email us, Subject line: TSF High School Sponsorship, at email@example.com